GrasSoft/360_ez_spinner/README.md

 This collection will then be used as the basis for configuring camera settings, animation options, and output configurations in the subsequent steps.
 The original object(s) will remain intact in the scene, while the setup will include duplicate(s) of it.

+# Changing the name of your setup and Unlinking objects

+You can change the name of your setup using the box at the bottom.

+# TODO: add the images for the unlinking screenshot

+You can also unlink the objects in the SpinWiz_Scene from the ones in your original scene using the Unlink button at the right og the rename box, such that modifying one no longer affects its duplicate.

 # Setting up multiple Turntable Animations

 This simple setup process can be applied multiple times to different objects in your scene.
-Once a new setup is created, it will appear as a separate collection in your scene.
+Once a new setup is created, it will be added to a separate scene called SpinWiz_Scene.
+You can easily switch back to your own scene using the Switch to your scene button.

+# TODO images

 The visibility of collections is automatically managed by SpinWiz for convenience.
 The setup you are currently working on is the only one automatically made visible in the viewport.